Hybrid connections on Hessian manifolds: A tale of three metrics (and five volume forms)

 so the sign of the scalar curvature of $h$ is constant and the same as the sign of $\lambda$.
 If moreover $\lambda=0$ then $S(h)=0$, which has the remarkable implication that $h$ is flat.
 Actually, a flattening map, i.e.\ a (local) diffeomorphism sending $h$ to $g$, can be explicitly determined: \begin{itemize} \item In signatures $(2,0)$ or $(0,2)$, identifying $E$ with $\C$, this is the non-injective map $z\mapsto 1/3z^{-3}$, whose expression in polar coordinates is $(r,\theta)\mapsto (1/3r^3,-3\theta)$. \item In signature $(1,1)$ this is the diffeomorphism from $U$ to itself whose expression in polar hyperbolic coordinates is the same: $(r,\theta)\mapsto (1/3r^3,-3\theta)$.
 This map has a rational expression in terms of the coordinates $x_1,x_2$, that we omit here. \end{itemize} One may want to compare the sign of $S(h)$, which is the sign of $\lambda$ according to Remark~\ref{rem:ssng} with the sign of the relative scalar curvature $S(\nabla,g)$, which is $\nu$ according to Remark~\ref{rem:curvaturesign}.
 Hence they do not necessarily match.
 We found interesting to present the comparison of the different possible signs in Figure~\ref{fig:compare:S}.
 Note that they agree if and only if the domain contains $0$.

-Let us repeat here the interpretation of the sign of scalar curvature in dimension $2$ that we gave at the end of Section~\ref{sub:ssi}.
+Let us repeat here the interpretation of the sign of scalar curvature in dimension $2$ that we gave in Section~\ref{sub:ScalarCurvature}.
 Under the infinitesimal holonomy associated to small injective loops, vectors undergo an infinitesimal isometry.
-The latter displaces a vecto $v$ along a direction which is tangent to the unit ``sphere'' $q(v)=\on{cst}$, in a direction that depends on the product of the sign of $q(v)$, the sign of the scalar curvature and the orientation of the loop: they move in the same direction as the loop if this product is positive, in the other direction otherwise.
+The latter displaces a vector $v$ along a direction which is tangent to the unit ``sphere'' $q(v)=\on{cst}$, in an orientation that depends on the orientation of the loop and on the the product of the sign of $q(v)$ with the sign of the scalar curvature: they move in the same direction as the loop if this product is positive, in the other direction otherwise.